-Most of the slow control of Virgo is performed using ALP servers.
+Most of the slow control of Virgo is performed using Automation of the Locking Procedure (ALP) servers.
 The whole lock acquisition currently takes between 10 and 20 minutes.
 This process is driven by the AlpMain server, which basically executes a long lists of Cm commands that are sent to other processes, with the occasional waits and checks to see if a certain state is achieved.
 The whole sequence of the lock acquisition itself will have to be written from scratch, based on the experience of the commissioning.